pendulum-project/ntpd-rs/README.md

 # ntpd-rs

 ntpd-rs is an NTP implementation written in Rust, with a focus on security and stability.
-Both client and server functionality are stable (see release v0.2.0).
-Work on NTS support is completed, and an alpha release is available (see release v0.3.0-alpha.4).
+It includes client and server functionality and supports NTS.

 If a feature you need is missing please let us know by opening an issue.